Adult Education Literacy Instruction: A Review of the Research

 MN STAR Successes

-These inspiring stories of success were collected over eight years from Minnesota ABE program managers and reading teachers who completed Student Achievement in Reading (STAR) Institutes.
-They report positive changes in ABE programming, teacher knowledge and confidence, and student performance or interest in the reading process.
-Note: Some of the contributors’ original wording was reduced or revised for clarity or consistency.
+These inspiring stories of success were collected from Minnesota ABE program managers and teachers who completed Student Achievement in Reading (STAR) trainings between 2009 and 2018 (across a decade!).
+They report positive changes in ABE programming, teacher knowledge and confidence, student performance or interest in reading, and new for this year: volunteer engagement.

 New Evidence for Persistence and Motivation